How should I collaborate and share in Power BI?

 Share dashboards and reports

-You need a Power BI Pro license to share your content, and those you share it with do too, or the content needs to be in a Premium capacity.
-When you share a dashboard or report, they can view it and interact with it, but can't edit it.
+You need a Power BI Pro license to share your content, and those you share it with do too, or the content needs to be in a workspace in a Premium capacity.
+When you share a dashboard or report, recipients can view it and interact with it, but can't edit it.
 They see the same data that you see in the dashboard and reports unless row-level security (RLS) is applied to the underlying dataset.
 The coworkers you share it with can share with their coworkers, if you allow them to.

 Annotate and share from the Power BI mobile apps